A Virtual Stroll Around the Walls of Chester

 The Castle Inn, Nicolas Street

 Along with an adjoining row of cottages (nos.
-30-40 Nicolas Street) it was demolished in 1974 as part of the construction of the Inner Ring Road.
+30-40 Nicolas Street) it was demolished in 1974 as part of a 'modernisation' of the area following the construction of the Inner Ring Road.
 The inn's sign has been removed so the photograph may have been taken not long before the pub disappeared.

 The licencee in 1850 was Robert Wooley Evans, who was still there in 1880, in 1902 Mrs E H Williams and in 1910-14 W E Higginson.
 It was listed in the History, Gazetteer & Directory of Cheshire, 1850, the 1859 Post Office Directory of Cheshire and Slater's Directory in 1880.